-Another one of the the best perennial flowers is a clump forming variety, sea holly (Eryngium eburneum).
+Another one of the best perennial flowers is a clump-forming variety, sea holly (Eryngium eburneum).
 The flowers are small and rounded and almost thistle-like and resemble certain extinct flowers.

 Sitting on branched stems, the flowers bloom in late summer.
 They have green colors with white stamens.
 The leaves are evergreen and arch in a sword shape.
 The leaves also have a strong spine at the margin that’s gray-green.